Just like humans, some dogs have a tendency to gain weight and end up bulging at their seams.

 How Do I Know if My Dog Is Overweight?

 Always take your dog in for a veterinary visit if you suspect she is overweight.
 That way, he or she can make a determination and help identify potential causes and illuminate appropriate treatment solutions, such as reduced food intake of her current food or a lower-calorie option than typical dog foods.

 However, there are a few things you can consider when trying to decide if your pet is overweight.
 The first is to compare the standard of her breed against her body weight.
 If she exceeds the average weight of her breed (for her height), then she is – by definition – overweight.
 The term “obese” only applies when a dog’s body weight is 10% to 15% above a healthy body weight.

-It can also be helpful to consult a Body Condition Scoring Chart (like this one) to determine if your dog is overweight.
+It can also be helpful to consult a Body Condition Score Chart (like this one) to determine if your dog is overweight.

 Other Things You Can Do to Help Your Dog Lose Weight